mdnrosen/javascriptgames/README.md

 # wdi39-project-1

+Initial Thoughts - all written before the project.
 My initial plan is to create the game 'BattleShips' as my first project.
 I think it will be a challenge for me, and some aspects of the game immediately have forced me to think how I will approach them.
 Setting up the grid and styling the page is not too much of a concern, so I will keep the styling basic to begin with while I solve the following problems that worry me the most:

   1. <h5>Ship placement at the beginning of the game.</h5>